zeke/yolox/README.md

 ## Usage

-This thing only supports OpenAI GPT for the moment, but it could be easily updated to support other models using Replicate, Ollama, etc.
+This thing only supports OpenAI GPT for the moment, but it could be easily updated to support other models using Replicate, Ollama, etc. [Pull requests welcome!](https://github.com/zeke/yolox/issues)

 Set your OpenAI API key in the environment: